 Housing costs in Waimanalo are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Waimanalo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Waimanalo is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Waimanalo who work in office and administrative support (16.61%), maintenance occupations (11.21%), and management occupations (9.71%).
+Unlike some towns, Waimanalo isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Waimanalo are a mix of both white- and blue-collar jobs.
+Overall, Waimanalo is a town of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Waimanalo who work in office and administrative support (16.36%), sales jobs (11.01%), and maintenance occupations (8.82%).

-One of the nice things about Waimanalo is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Waimanalo is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 In Waimanalo, a lot of people use the bus to get to work every day though Waimanalo is a relatively small town.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-The percentage of adults in Waimanalo with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.52% of adults in Waimanalo have a bachelor's degree or advanced degree.
+The education level of Waimanalo citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.29% of adults 25 and older in Waimanalo have a college degree.

-The per capita income in Waimanalo in 2010 was $19,913, which is low income relative to Hawaii, and lower middle income relative to the rest of the US.
-This equates to an annual income of $79,652 for a family of four.
+The per capita income in Waimanalo in 2018 was $29,868, which is middle income relative to Hawaii, and upper middle income relative to the rest of the US.
+This equates to an annual income of $119,472 for a family of four.
 However, Waimanalo contains both very wealthy and poor people as well.

 Waimanalo is an extremely ethnically-diverse town.
 The people who call Waimanalo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waimanalo residents report their race to be Native Hawaiian, followed by Asian.
-Important ancestries of people in Waimanalo include Irish, German, English, and Scottish.
+Waimanalo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.91% of the town’s residents.
+Important ancestries of people in Waimanalo include Portuguese, German, Italian, Irish, and Russian.

 The most common language spoken in Waimanalo is English.
 Other important languages spoken here include Pacific Island languages and Tagalog.